-- 2.13 The Trustee has implemented these recommendations in full.
-No additional contributions are currently required under recommendation 2.12(d) because the Defined Benefit plan is not in an unsatisfactory financial position. - 2.14 The other recommendations in the report were that: - a The self-insurance reserve be retained at \$5 million; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy;
+2.13 The Trustee has implemented these recommendations in full.
+No additional contributions are currently required under recommendation 2.12(d) because the Defined Benefit plan is not in an unsatisfactory financial position.

-- c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - d Progress the configuration of the MRB for deferred beneficiaries and pensioners on the administration system. - 2.15 The Trustee continues to consider the first three of these recommendations in its investment decisions.
-Further, the self-insurance reserve remains at \$5 million.
-We have been advised by Vision Super that the configuration of all MRBs on the administration system is ongoing.
+- 2.14 The other recommendations in the report were that: - a The self-insurance reserve be retained at \$5 million; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy; - c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - 2.15 The Trustee has adopted these recommendations.

-Events since the 30 June 2018 Actuarial Investigation
+Events since the 30 June 2020 Actuarial Investigation

-- 2.16 There have been no amendments to the Defined Benefit plan benefits. - 2.17 There have been no legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2019 was 7.1% p.a., which was higher than the return of 6.0% p.a. assumed in the 30 June 2018 actuarial investigation.
+- 2.16 There have been no amendments to the Defined Benefit plan benefits. - 2.17 The Superannuation Guarantee (SG) Contribution rate increased to 10% from 1 July 2021.
+We understand the Authorities increased the Division C contribution rate to reflect this change.
+There has been no other legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2021 was 17.9% p.a., which was higher than the return of 5.6% p.a. assumed in the 30 June 2020 actuarial investigation.